syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-Amazon-Web-Service.md

 ---
 title: Convert Word to PDF in Amazon Web Services | Syncfusion
-description: Convert Word document to PDF in  Amazon Web Services on Lambda using .NET Core Word (DocIO) and  PDF library, without Microsoft Word or interop dependencies.
+description: Learn how to convert a Word document to a PDF in Amazon Web Services using Syncfusion .NET Core Word (DocIO) library in C#.
 platform: file-formats
 control: DocIO
 documentation: UG